shravzzv/ODIN-calculator/readme.md

 # Calculator

-⚠️ This project has some design and functional issues which will be fixed soon.

 The Vanilla JS Calculator is a simple calculator web application built using vanilla JavaScript, HTML, and CSS.
 It allows users to perform basic arithmetic calculations in a user-friendly interface.

 ![calculator](https://cdn.jim-nielsen.com/ios/512/calculator-2017-10-10.png)